Smeagolworms4/gitlab-coverage/README.md

 # Gitlab Coverage

-Extension for add coverage in repository explroer from cobertura artefact
+Extension for add coverage in repository explorer from cobertura artefact